English

 –Literature of War and Conflict

 This course explores the human experience in war and conflict through the lens of literature, poetry, and personal narrative.
-Students will engage with texts such as Tim O’Brien’s The Things They Carried, Anne Frank’s The Diary of a Young Girl, the works of the World War I Poets, and Athol Fugard’s My Children!
+Students engage with texts such as Tim O’Brien’s The Things They Carried, Anne Frank’s The Diary of a Young Girl, the works of the World War I Poets, and Athol Fugard’s My Children!
 My Africa!, alongside other powerful selections.
-Through close reading, analysis, and discussion, we will examine how individuals navigate the challenges of war and conflict, exploring themes of resilience, identity, and the profound impact of violence.
+Through close reading, analysis, and discussion, students examine how individuals navigate the challenges of war and conflict, exploring themes of resilience, identity, and the profound impact of violence.
 This course invites students to deepen their understanding of humanity, fostering critical thinking and empathy through stories that illuminate personal experiences during times of duress.

 –World Beat: African and African Diaspora Literature